Popular Edible Plants You Can Forage In The Wild

 It can take years to learn to identify the plants that can be eaten, and more importantly, those that shouldn’t be eaten.

-If you are a beginner, the best advice you can follow is to never eat anything that you cannot definitely identify.
+If you are a beginner, the best advice you can follow is never to eat anything that you cannot definitely identify.
 If you don’t know what it is, don’t eat it.
 This part can be very tricky since many types of flora look quite similar, but one may be edible while the other is not.
-Some greens, berries, and fungus may look like they are the best plants to eat but they can leave you with a bad stomachache — and can even be toxic, in some cases.
+Some greens, berries, and fungus may look like they are the best plants to eat, but they can leave you with a bad stomachache — and can even be toxic in some cases.

-Some plants contain cyanide, a deadly poison that can kill instantly even if taken in minute quantities.
+Some plants contain cyanide, a deadly poison that can kill instantly, even if taken in minute quantities.
 If a plant smells like bitter almonds, don’t ever eat it, as it contains cyanide.

 Before venturing out into a forest on your own, you should take a crash course for survival skills with local experts who know about the area.
-When venturing into new territory with unfamiliar plants, find out what the indigenous people eat as they are your best guide on which plants are edible.
+When venturing into new territory with unfamiliar plants, find out what the indigenous people eat, as they are your best guide on which plants are edible.

 Another suggestion is to eat a small part of a plant and wait for an adverse reaction, although this is not generally advisable as some plants can be deadly.
 If you feel any adverse reaction, induce vomiting immediately and drink plenty of water.

-Beware of plants that grow alongside roads as they may be contaminated with harmful chemicals.
+Beware of plants that grow alongside roads, as they may be contaminated with harmful chemicals.

-Having said that, eating edible wild food is very good for you and there are dozens of wild varieties that people with beginner survival skills can identify and gather.
-To help you get started, we have selected a few common edible plants that are known for their nutrition, medicinal properties and abundance.
+Having said that, eating edible wild food is very good for you, and there are dozens of wild varieties that people with beginner survival skills can identify and gather.
+To help you get started, we have selected a few common edible plants that are known for their nutrition, medicinal properties, and abundance.

 Wild Garlic